-Project B must be eligible to be deployed to the
+Project B must also be eligible to be deployed to the

 Test environment according to the lifecycles of those projects.

-When it is a tenanted project being deployed by Deploy Release step, then the parent project should also be created as tenanted.
+When a tenanted project is being deployed by Deploy Release step, then the parent project should also be created as tenanted.